square/Aardvark/README.md

 If you want ARKLogs to show up in your console, `#define AARDVARK_NSLOG_ENABLED 1` after importing Aardvark.

-## Turning Logging Off In App Store Builds

-We recommend turning off logging in App Store builds to save CPU cycles and prevent logging PII.
-To do this, `#define AARDVARK_LOGGING_ENABLED 0` after importing Aardvark in your App Store builds.

 ## Contributing

 We're glad you're interested in Aardvark, and we'd love to see where you take it.